singam1997/FML_Final_Project/README.md

 With an ablation study, the most important features that contibute to 1-precision and a good accuracy are: Glucose,SkinThickness,DiabetesPedigreeFunction,Age[Accuracy:0.748320714424384 precision1:0.804347826086956]
 ![image](https://user-images.githubusercontent.com/88259695/141643167-ee079edb-1247-4b48-b34a-7faffc0fad1b.png)

+Next:
+Make a final Code that will work on the limited set of features and can accept any of these inputs and produce the output